Enjoy this FREE printable Red, White and Blue Scavenger Hunt for the 4th of July or a fun summer game!

 Whether you're heading to the lake, a picnic in the park or celebrating in your own backyard, this fun & FREE 4th of July Scavenger Hunt is a great activity!

 We love to do hunts like these with all ages - younger kids enjoy running around to check off the items, older kids like to turn it into a photo or selfie scavenger hunt and even adults can enjoy this colorful activity.
+Kids might also enjoy these Kids Books that Celebrate July 4th for some fun backyard reading time before the hunt too.

 And we made this a little challenging too -- no flag on this list (that's way too easy!)